 WHERE TO STAY IN GEORGE TOWN, PENANG

+Beach Street is still central in George Town today making the location of B Street Hotel just a stone’s throw away from the area’s historic buildings, famous food markets, and fascinating street art.
 The contemporary B Street Hotel has cozy rooms with my favorite decor color combo–citrus and grey.
-Complete with ultra modern amenities and a super soft bed we adored our comfortable room.
+Complete with ultra-modern amenities and a super soft bed I adored our comfortable room.
 The toiletries were pine with soothing oatmeal soap and white tea lotion.

 WHAT TO DO IN PENANG

 There are 1,700 protected historic buildings in the UNESCO core zone.
 Stroll around the different neighborhoods to enjoy architecture.
-The doorways of the homes of Penang were darling, from the intricate tile floorings, grand doors, and shrubbery accents, we wanted each and every one to be the entrance to our home.
+The doorways of the homes of Penang were darling, from the intricate tile floorings, grand doors, and shrubbery accents, I wanted each and everyone to be the entrance to my home.

 There are also many exhibits to enjoy in the city.
-We happened to be visiting during the George Town Festival and saw many fantastic galleries such as Before They Pass Away, a gallery of photos by Jimmy Nelson capturing stills of indigenous tribes in Asia and around the globe.
+I happened to be visiting during the George Town Festival and saw many fantastic galleries such as Before They Pass Away, a gallery of photos by Jimmy Nelson capturing stills of indigenous tribes in Asia and around the globe.
 Nearby was a textile exhibit where native women were showcasing the process of creating the Ikat fabrics that are customary in Borneo, Malaysia.

 Did you enjoy this George Town, Penang travel guide?
 Pin it for later!